 Not surprisingly, Washington found his ivory and metal contraptions difficult to use while eating or speaking.
 The ivory dentures also tended to stain easily, requiring extensive maintenance such as cleaning with wax and "some chalk and a Pine or Ceder stick" and "soake[ing]...in Broath."5

 Presently, a few of Washington's false teeth still exist.
 Part of a denture made by Greenwood is owned by the New York Academy of Medicine as is the decorative case holding Washington’s last tooth.
-The only complete set of Washington's dentures that still survives is preserved by the Mount Vernon Estate and Gardens and is made of animal and human teeth, lead, and ivory.
+The only complete set of Washington's dentures that still survives is preserved by George Washington's Mount Vernon and is made of animal and human teeth, lead, and ivory.

 William M. Etter, Ph.D.

 1. "Jean Le Mayeur to George Washington, 2 November 1785," ed.
 W.W.
 Abbot and Dorothy Twohig, The Papers of George Washington.
 Confederation Series, vol. 3.
 (Charlottesville: University of Virginia Press, 1992-): 337-338, n.1.